 No extra vaccines or flu shots are required when visiting Panama.
 Panama is a tropical country, so one might expect mosquitoes to be a nuisance here.
 However, mosquito control is quite effective in the region.
-Mosquito repellents would only be required when you are in the rainforest after dusk, hiking or staying overnight in the jungle.
+Mosquito repellents would only be required when you are in the forest after dusk, hiking or staying overnight in the jungle.

 Hospital Nacional in the city has a wing especially for tourists and is equipped with a multilingual staff.
-Facilities and services are up to the mark and most of the insurance policies are accepted here.
+Facilities and services are up to the mark, and most of the insurance policies are accepted here.